rsksmart/rif-identity-docs/ssi/specs/identity-layout.markdown

 ### Recover all the used personas

 For users that already had a RIA when accessing first time to the wallet.

+This protocol is based on BIP-44{% include ref.html id="9" %} account discovery, the difference is that the accounts are marked as used also querying information that is not transactions.

 1. Follow steps 3. to 5. of _create new RIA_ protocol
 2. Let `i` be 0